subie23/Let-me-tell-you-about_Regex/README.md

 ### Quantifiers
 These are used to specify the number of times a character or group of characters can occur in a pattern.
 When validating a password quantifiers can be used to ensure that certain criteria are met.

 For example, the `+` quantifier can be used to ensure that a password contains at least one or more of a specific character or set of characters.
-For example, a regex pattern of `^(?=.*[a-z])+` would ensure that the password contains at least one lowercase letter.
+The regex pattern of `^(?=.*[a-z])+` would ensure that the password contains at least one lowercase letter.

 ### OR Operator
 The OR operator, represented by the "|" symbol, is a metacharacter used to match one of several possible patterns.
 When validating a password the OR operator can be used to ensure that a password meets one or more of a set of criteria.